 The PSC shall amend or reject plans that do not meet these objectives.
+The PSC shall set up a stakeholder process to review the Electric and Gas Transition Plans.

 Discussion: E3 estimates that between 2021 and 2045, gas consumption would decrease by 96 percent in a High Electrification scenario, 75 percent in the MWG Policy scenario, and 62 percent by electrifying building heating loads to the point when summer and winter peak electricity demand is roughly equal, which is considered a no-regret action by ICF for decarbonizing buildings.
 In any scenario, Maryland should expect a significant reduction in gas consumption and should plan for that transition.